-After about 10 years of practicing massage therapy, and after learning about a dozen different modalities of bodywork, I’ve honed my preferred style to what I can only describe as: “Structural Integration”–style systemic lengthening of tension lines, in the context of a West Coast–style “flow.”
-It can feel intense but never hurts, and is relaxing to receive.
-I practice two forms: (1) deep-tissue myofascial, which is done through gentle-but-deep pressure combined with moving the muscle, aka “Soft Tissue Release,” and (2) structural integration, a descendant of Rolfing.
+After about 10 years of practicing massage therapy, and after learning about a dozen different modalities of bodywork, I’ve honed my preferred style to what I can only best as: “slow systemic lengthening of tension lines, in the context of a West Coast–style “flow.”
+It can feel intense but never hurts, and is calming to receive.
+I practice two forms: (1) deep-tissue myofascial, which is done through gentle-but-deep pressure combined with moving the muscle, aka “Soft Tissue Release,” and (2) “structural integration”, a descendant of Rolfing.
 I also do (3) soothing relaxation massage, which has no goal other than feeling good, and is ideal for those with stress or anxiety or who just want to chill.

 When people think massage, they almost always think of “Swedish” or Spa Massage, the traditional method of rubbing the skin for increased circulation, muscle tone, and relaxation.
 But this is just one of many different types of bodywork, many of which don’t look anything like massage.
 I’m certified in:

 - Myofascial Release — stretching and “re-educating” the fascial network of tissue in and between the muscles which gives structure to the body, for reducing chronic pain and improving motion and posture.
-Also known as “Structural Integration” or “Rolfing” (after Ida Rolf).
-See What is fascial massage.
+Also known as “Structural Integration” or “Rolfing” (after Ida Rolf); for that, see my other website structuralintegrationniagara.com.

 - Swedish Massage — a general, relaxing approach, the kind of massage most people have seen or experienced.
 My style is most like Deep Flow or Esalen, and includes the Trager style of rocking “joint release” which induces relaxation and de-stressing.
 Read about Esalen massage.